Does Stevia Break A Fast?

 Now when you know all pros and cons of using stevia during intermittent fasting, it’s time to find out some of the ways to use this natural sweetener.

 As someone doing intermittent fasting, you might already be familiar with what can you drink during intermittent fasting.
 The best is to stick to 3 intermittent fasting safe drinks: water, plain tea or black coffee.
 During the fasting window, these will be the drinks you can add a pinch of stevia to add some flavor and satisfy your sweet tooth.
 Just remember, stevia is 200-300 times sweeter than sugar, so check the product label to understand the right amount of stevia to add.
+You only need a small amount of stevia.

 During your intermittent fasting eating window, you can get more creative and substitute sugar with stevia in baked goods.
 For some inspiration, you can check these 17 healthy stevia-sweetened dessert recipes.
 Stevia is an especially great choice for anyone doing the low-carb keto intermittent fasting as sugar is pure carbs.
 We answered the question, does stevia break a fast, no! let us know if you would like more content like this.

-Whether you’re an intermittent fasting beginner or already practicing for a while, there’s always a room for improvement.
+Yes, you absolutely can drink coffee with stevia while fasting, but be careful what else you put in with your coffee.
+There are various creamers, MCT Oils, Butter, Whether you’re an intermittent fasting beginner or already practicing for a while, there’s always a room for improvement.

 In 21-days you can learn all about intermittent fasting drinks, get proven tips on overcoming hunger and making intermittent fasting a solid habit.
 A group of motivated intermittent fasting supporters start the intermittent fasting challenge every Monday.
 Join us today!